octoblu/nanocyte-component-trigger/README.md

-# nanocyte-node-trigger
+# nanocyte-component-trigger
-The trigger node for nanocyte
+The trigger component for nanocyte